B3Partners/flamingo-ibis/src/site/markdown/notes.md

   - Add the IbisReports component to the application, either as a sidebar component or a popup, configure it to use "ibis report component" as layer (IbisRapportages component kaartlaag (component view))
-  - choose the IbisReports attribuutbron to use for locating the views
+  - choose the IbisReports attribuutbron to use for locating the views (make sure it is up-to-date)
-  - add the views to generate reporting buttons using the "Rapport toevoegen" button
+  - add the views to generate reporting buttons using the "Rapport toevoegen" button, enter a button label and a table or view name (clear the to remove an entry)

+ There are some css classes available for additional styling:

+  - `IbisReportBtn` for the sidebar button
+  - `IbisReportFormTitel` for the headers in the criteria form
+  - `IbisReportFormBtn` for the report buttons

 ### IbisLocationFinder component